-It is proposed that the Assessments can be levied annually commencing with fiscal year 2015-16.
+The Assessments can be levied annually commencing with fiscal year 2015-16.
 The assessments are to expire in 10 years after the 2024-25 fiscal year, unless renewed and extended by a Proposition 218-compliant balloting.
-The assessment cannot be increased in future years without approval from property owners in another assessment ballot proceeding, except for an annual adjustment tied to the change in the U.S. Department of Labor, Bureau of Labor Statistics Consumer Price Index for the San Francisco Bay Area, not to exceed 3% per year.
+During this 10-year period, the assessment cannot be increased in future years without approval from property owners in another Proposition 218-compliant assessment ballot proceeding, except for an annual adjustment tied to the change in the U.S. Department of Labor, Bureau of Labor Statistics Consumer Price Index for the San Francisco Bay Area, not to exceed 3% per year.